- Homosexuality: Hope or Dilemma?

 sincerely belief is that these individuals are equally as normal and

 spiritual as all the others.
 I also know that reparative therapy does not

 work for everyone.

 occurring among us?
-Forty years ago, when I was a college student, many
+Almost fifty years ago, when I was a college student, many

 laughed and scorned, or sometimes publicly ridiculed any one they suspected